Latest developments

 The aim of the INQUA Fellowship Program is to contribute to the development of collaborative research.
 The fellowship covers (part of) the costs associated with travel (economy class) and expenses (subsistence, accommodation etc.) of the fellow while living abroad up to a maximum of € 15000.

-Application form Read Application Guidelines
+Read Application Guidelines Application form

 Current Call for Applications